aaronjonj1/blazorstarterpack/README.md

 <br />
 11/01 Made some edits to the BMI Calculator and implemented a table guide.
 <br />
-11/17 Added a Criminal List Database and a Inches converter.
+11/17 Added a Criminal List Database and a Inches Converter page.
 <br />
 11/22 Added a randomizer calculator.
 <br />